Gorienich/Networking/README.md

 ## Disclaimer

-This repository is intended for educational, testing, laboratory, and operational documentation purposes.
+This repository is intended for educational, laboratory, research, testing, and operational documentation purposes.

-Always validate configurations and procedures in a controlled environment before applying changes to production systems.
+Always validate configurations, scripts, and procedures in a controlled environment before applying changes to production systems.

+The repository owner is not responsible for any damage, service interruption, security impact, or data loss resulting from the use of the provided materials.